 The most important person involved in your surgery is YOU, the soon to be patient.
-The checklist below provides you with important questions and some “To – Do’s”, to help you become familiar with your planned treatment and actively participate in your plan of care, to ensure your maximal recovery.
+The checklists below provide you with important questions and some "to-dos" to help you become familiar with your planned treatment and actively participate in your plan of care, to ensure your maximal recovery.

 No planned surgery can be performed without your informed consent.
 When you agree to surgery, you are effectively appointing your surgeon to act in your best interests while you are anaesthetized.
 Topics you may wish to discuss with your Surgeon are: